Key data

 Our portfolio

 Making a financial return means we can recycle the money into new investments, to create jobs and pay taxes beyond our involvement.
-In 2021, we committed $2.5 billion (£1.87 billion) and we increased our portfolio to $8.1 billion (£6 billion).
+In 2025, we made £1.8 billion of gross new commitments.
+Our portfolio fell by £650 million to £6.6 billion.

 Our portfolio size